What is NEM 3.0 and How Will it Impact California Solar Owners?

 - San Diego Gas & Electric (SDG&E)

-It’s important to note that NEM 3.0 is not retroactive, so solar systems installed under NEM 1 or NEM 2 will remain under their current policy.
+It’s important to note that NEM 3.0 is not retroactive.
+So, solar systems installed under NEM 1.0 or NEM 2.0 will remain under their current policy for 20 years from the date they received permission to operate (PTO).

-Lower export rates means longer payback periods and less cost savings for solar owners under NEM 3.0.
+Lower export rates mean longer payback periods and less cost savings for solar owners under NEM 3.0.
 Here’s how that looks based on actual bids generated on the solar.com marketplace.

 Payback period and savings under NEM 2.0 vs NEM 3.0